 It is better to place the photographed child when the sun comes from the side, not with the back to the sun and not with the face to the sun.

 In most photographs where a child sits with his face to the sun, it mostly comes with closed eyes.
 But when positioning the child with the back to the sun, his face will probably be very dark in relation to the lightning behind him (this problem can be solved by filling flash)

 How to create an interesting sparkle in the eyes (without editing)

-The effect can vary, depending on the shape, size and distance of the light source we use.
-That is, when we use a light, flashes or sunlight, we will get different results.
+The effect can vary, depending on the shape, size, and distance of the light source we use.
+That is, when we use light, flashes of sunlight, we will get different results.

 So how do you create a catch light?

 There are, of course, a wide variety of ways, but I recommend the following two ways:

 The first way is to look directly at the sun and the sky – ask the photographed child to look at the source of light, i.e. the sun and the sky.

 It is important to take pictures when the sun is not too strong to ensure that the children can look high without being dazzled.

 The second way is to reflect the light onto the face of the photographed child using a reflector.
 A reflector is an accessory designed to reflect light onto the subject.